osori-db/osori-db.github.io/_i18n/en/guide/guide.md

 | Semi-Copyleft | Restrictions can be nullified by disclosing the code<br>even though there are various kinds of requirements<br>according to Copyright holder's requests and a type of distribution. | 3 | Yellow |

 - Level: Indicates severity between 1 to 5, according to a degree of attention needed in your commercial usage.
-- Traffic Light: Straightforward display in red, yellow, or green colors according to Level.
+- Traffic Light (Restriction in use): Straightforward display in red, yellow, or green colors according to Level.
   - 1: Green
   - 2-3: Yellow
   - 4-5: Red